 Another benefit of surveillance is that any footage that captures a crime being committed can be used in a court of law as evidence against the accused.

-In some cases, if there were no CCTV in public places, there would be little or no evidence to convict the person of the crime and the individual may go free.
+In some cases, if there were no CCTV security camera systems in public places, there would be little or no evidence to convict the person of the crime and the individual may go free.
 Those night vision security cameras feature good and long range of night vision, so that robbers can be recognized even if they commit a crime in dark areas.

 Additionally, in some cases the public video surveillance footage can also help prove someone’s innocence if they have been accused of a crime that they did not commit.

 Pro 5.
 Public Video Surveillance Improves Convenience for Everyday Life

 There are also some cities that have placed cameras on stop lights as a way to help prevent people from speeding or from going through a red light.